EB-coder/Final_web_ordering/README.md

  and this page contain : menu on the top, Login and Registeration links<br>
  on the right side of the corner.<br>

+ Pay attention to the copyright side also! yes, I add it ;)

  ![about_main1](https://user-images.githubusercontent.com/73636880/171741234-546ccd8d-17fa-418f-8911-f0919d532ebb.png)

  Let's take a look to the Login page:<br>